oemerpeker/katacoda-scenarios/parquet-schema-on-write/step2.md

 </pre>

 This creates a single Parquet file.
+This is already part of the schema-on-write process, as the data is written into a columnar format at this step.
 Naturally, the reverse is also possible, as we can read a single file back with "read_table":

 <pre class="file" data-target="clipboard">